Robert Browne (Brownist): Death

+Browne is buried in St Giles's churchyard, Northampton.

 Legacy

-He is considered the father of the Congregational body in the English-speaking world, and "The Father of the Pilgrims" due to the Mayflower passengers in 1620 being part of the Brownist movement.
+He is considered the father of the Congregational body in the English-speaking world.
+He is also considered "The Father of the Pilgrims" due to the Mayflower passengers in 1620 being part of the Brownist movement.

 He is commemorated as a reformer of the church in the calendar of the Uniting Church in Australia on 5 September.